 The U.S. Navy used asbestos on submarines since this material was heat resistant, very durable, and not corrosive.

-Further, the deadly dangers of asbestos weren't fully known to the general public until the early 1980s, so it was thought to be safe for decades.
+Further, the deadly dangers of asbestos weren't fully known to the general public until the early 1980s, so Navy personnel thought it was safe for decades.

 Does the military still use asbestos?